polyaxon/polyaxon/site/integrations/data-on-s3.md

 ## Update/Install Polyaxon deployment

-You can now [install](/setup/kubernetes/)/[upgrade](/setup/kubernetes/#upgrade-polyaxon) Polyaxon with access to data on S3.
+You can [deploy](/docs/setup/connections/) Polyaxon with access to data on S3.

 ## Access to data in your experiments/jobs

-You can use [polyaxon-client](/references/polyaxon-client-python/) to access the data in your jobs/experiments.
+You can use [polyaxon-client](/docs/core/python-library/) to access the data in your jobs/experiments.

 Polyaxon client does not bundle by default the S3 storage requirements to keep the client lightweight: